nicatspark/motionBlur/README.md

 - `easing` - many built in easing are available, see <https://easings.net/>
 - `useMotionBlur` - defaults to true.
 - `blurMultiplier` - defaults to 1.
 1.5 makes the motion bluriness 50% more pronounced.
+- `blockMovement` - defaults to false.
+Motions blurs but doesn't move.
 - `docRoot` - defaults to document.

 ### Typescript types